code-whale/AUXILIARY-TOOLS-OF-UBERMAG/README.md

 AUXILIARY TOOLS OF UBERMAG is an auxiliary class tutorial jointly written by [Jinyu Zhang](https://github.com/code-whale) and [Zhiyu Zhang](https://github.com/ZhiyuZhang001) from Northeast University of China.
 This code is based

-on the ubermag project of [Marijan Beg](https://github.com/marijanbeg) and [Martin Lang](https://github.com/lang-m) et al., mainly to achieve more convenient skyrmion dynamics and richer drawing code.
+on the ubermag project of [Marijan Beg](https://github.com/marijanbeg) and [Martin Lang](https://github.com/lang-m) et al., mainly to achieve more convenient skyrmion dynamics and richer plotting code.

 ## Tutorials: